DanInci/snn_visual_cortex/README.md

 - The project includes a script for hypertuning different input amplitudes for neuron groups.
 Can be run by `python3 run_amplitude_hypertuning.py`
 - All simulation outputs are persisted in the `output` folder.
 I recommend deleting the content between successive runs to avoid confusion.
 - Parallelization of simulations is missing.
 This would be a much needed improvement for the future.

+### Project Report
+- For more details and documentation about the project scope, the [report](./report/Project_Report.pdf) can be consulted.